cloudfleet/blog/content/drafts/the-end-of-the-sysadmin.md

 projects like the Raspberry Pi, we are asking more and more people to keep track of everything that is going on in the security sphere, which is simply not possible without investing a lot of time.
-The end goal where every person has their own hardware device for storing their data will invariably mean *the end of the sysadmin* and necessitate open source platform commons.
-Take a look at this CloudFleet [technical overview][] to see how we are building one in the open and, if you are interested, consider backing our [crowdfunding campaign][crowdfunding].
+The end goal where individuals have their own hardware device for storing their data will invariably mean *the end of the sysadmin* and necessitate open source platform commons.
+Take a look at this CloudFleet [technical overview][] to see how we are building one in the open and consider backing our [crowdfunding campaign][crowdfunding].

 [forum]: https://discourse.cloudfleet.io/
 [cloudfleet-github]: https://github.com/cloudfleet